PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 ## Non-custodial L2s

 Most blockchain apps and L2s are custodial in nature.
 That is to say, to use them you first have to deposit your funds into the app/L2.
-This is dangerous because it means that if the contract that is custodying user funds gets hacked, all user funds are at risk.
+This is dangerous because it means that user funds are at risk if the contract that is custodying user funds gets hacked, or if the L2 goes offline (sometimes called a "proposer failure" if nobody can bridge L2 funds back to the L1, or "sequencer failure" / "liveness failure" if the L2 state itself can no longer be advanced).

 Paima however, thanks to its projective rollup support, can allow users to keep full custody of their assets while using games & apps written using Paima.
-That is to say, even if your app gets hacked, user L1 assets are not at risk.
+That is to say, even if your app gets hacked or all batchers for a game go offline, user L1 assets are not at risk.
 This makes Paima a very safe way for brands to deploy onchain applications and brand reputation risk in the case of a hack is minimal.
+Technically speaking, it means liveness is ensured thanks to self sequencing and proposer failures are simply not possible as there is no need for proposers in the first place.

 Additionally, this also helps a lot with user acquisition as empirically most users are not comfortable bridging their NFTs from L1→L2 due to bridge security concerns.